How Much Does Tree Removal Cost in Northern Beaches? (2026 Price Guide)

 Stump Grinding — $150 to $600+

 After the tree is removed, you will be left with a stump.
 Most homeowners opt to have it ground down below ground level so they can replant or landscape the area.
 Stump grinding is usually quoted separately from tree removal.
 For detailed pricing, see our guide on stump grinding costs on the Northern Beaches.
+Bundling stump grinding with your tree removal typically saves 15 to 20% compared to booking separately.

 Debris Removal and Disposal